 The month closes out without conflict (but perhaps very full ears) on January 30 at Koerner Hall, where Esprit Orchestra will partner with the Elmer Iseler Singers for a powerful programme hinging on Giya Kancheli’s Styx for orchestra, chorus and viola.
 Haled as a 21st- century choral masterpiece, Styx is dedicated to departed composer colleagues Schnittke and Terterian.
 The masterful violist Teng Li joins Esprit as soloist.
 The programme is completed with a counterbalance of works from Ligeti and Canadians Douglas Schmidt and José Evangelista.
 More details are available at www.espritorchestra.com.

-But this is by no means all there is to hear!
-As always, there is much more new music all season long, so be sure to get in with the new via the WholeNote concert listings here and online at www.thewholenote.com.
+From cheer to lament, new expressions through music never cease.
+So be sure to get in with the new via The WholeNote’s concert listings, here and online at www.thewholenote.com.